 - Résumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program

-NOTE: Applicants should have basic training or experience in the use of computers such as keyboarding, desktop application software and operating systems.
+Note: Computer training or experience in the use of keyboarding, desktop application software and operating systems is strongly recommended.

 *Applicants who do not meet the academic requirements for this program are still encouraged to apply.
-Successful completion of TOWES (Test of Workplace Essential Skills) may be used as a consideration of acceptance.
+Successful completion of Test of Workplace Essential Skills (TOWES) may be used as a consideration of acceptance.

 Graduates from this program may find employment with: